Wee-Bey Brice: Season one

 Wee-Bey is Barksdale's main soldier.
 When Avon is cleaning up any possible trail of evidence leading back to him, Wee-Bey kills a witness who had previously been bought off.
 Wee-Bey gets involved in two different gun fights with legendary stick-up man Omar Little, after torturing and killing Omar's partner, accomplice and lover Brandon.

-Their first encounter ends with Wee-Bey being shot in the leg.
+Their first encounter ends with Wee-Bey shot in the leg.
 He later defends Avon against Omar, shooting him in the shoulder and forcing him to retreat.
 Wee-Bey has the distinction of being the only character in the Wire to get the better of Omar in a one-to-one gunfight.

 Wee-Bey was also linked to the body of a dancer from Orlando's strip club, a Barksdale front company.
 While he did not kill her, he took no action to prevent her death from overdose after raping her at a party.
 Disgusted with his callous disposal of her body, Shardene gives information to Lester Freamon.

 His downfall comes when he and Little Man kill Orlando, who was working as a police informant.
 During the killing, Little Man shoots and critically wounds the undercover Kima Greggs, in the car with Orlando.
 Wee-Bey is stunned to learn that the second shooting victim was an undercover cop.
 Stringer orders Wee-Bey to kill Little Man, stating that he is unreliable as a soldier, and flee town.
 D'Angelo Barksdale is responsible for driving Wee-Bey to Philadelphia (and taking care of his fish).

 When D'Angelo is arrested soon after, he gives the police information concerning Wee-Bey's whereabouts and his murder of Deirdre Kresson, a former girlfriend of Avon's.
-Later, through a combination of the active wiretap and phone records, the police are able to determine Wee-Bey's exact location.
+Later, through a combination of the active wiretap and phone records, the police determine Wee-Bey's location.
 To apprehend Wee-Bey unarmed, they lure him out of the house by having Carver break the windows on his car.
 Once in custody, and guaranteed a life sentence for his involvement in Kima's shooting, Wee-Bey confesses to other murders, including several he did not commit, to protect those in the Barksdale Organization.